 Sugar pumpkins are mostly used as decoration in the fall months.
 That’s a shame because they are the best variety of pumpkin to cook with.
 Their flesh is less stringy and watery than the larger jack-o’-lantern pumpkins.
-I like to roast them for a nice holiday side dish.
+I like to roast them and fill them with applesauce for a nice holiday side dish.
+Pumpkins have immune-boosting beta-carotene, and apples have quercetin, which also strengthens your immune system.

 About 4 cups applesauce